Academic Working Programme

 EBI Working Papers are included in the Social Science Research Network (SSRN) Legal Scholarship Network (LSN) Research Paper Series.

-The Policy Paper Series capitalises on the expertise of researchers within the EBI network who comment on topical issues in banking supervision, for instance on announced or pending legislative or regulatory initiatives.
-The EBI Policy Paper Series is intended to provide research based advice to policy makers in the field.
+The Discussion Paper Series capitalises on the expertise of researchers within the EBI network who comment on topical issues in banking supervision, for instance on announced or pending legislative or regulatory initiatives.
+The EBI Discussion Paper Series is intended to provide research based advice to policy makers in the field.